 This is where I will expose my own biases.
 I will also do my best to contextualize the criticisms presented above.

-The perspective I will offer suggests that Cal’s biases are not personal failings.
+The perspective I offer here is that Cal’s biases are not personal failings.
 Rather, I suspect that Cal is largely incapable of seeing the world otherwise, and that we are all inclined towards similar biases (myself included of course ;)).

 The divergence between my interpretation and his, is less a matter of the factual record and is more a matter of perspective.
-And the differences between our perspectives correlate quite nicely with the divergent modes of cognition in the two hemispheres of the brain.
+The differences between our perspectives correlate quite nicely with the divergent modes of cognition in the two hemispheres of the brain.

-While there has been plenty of shallow psuedoscientific nonsense written about this topic, the empirical research is quite deep and well validated.
+While there has been plenty of shallow psuedoscientific nonsense written about this topic, the empirical research is extensive and well validated.
 In The Developing Mind, psychiatrist Daniel Siegel summarizes the role of the left hemisphere as follow:

 The left hemisphere tries to create explanations for the information it receives, but it lacks the ability to process the context of this information, and so its conclusions are based on selected details without relational meaning.
 The left hemisphere’s interpreter deduces an explanation that is superficially logical but is often without contextual substance if this hemisphere is acting in isolation from information from the right hemisphere. [emphasis mine]